 A. Paragraphs 17-18: Revisions are proposed to improve existing guidance:

-For reporting entities required to maintain an interest maintenance reserve (IMR), the accounting for realized capital gains and losses on sales of bonds shall be in accordance with SSAP No. 7—Asset Valuation Reserve and Interest Maintenance Reserve.
-For reporting entities required to maintain an asset valuation reserve (AVR), the accounting for unrealized gains and losses shall be in accordance with SSAP No. 7.
+For reporting entities required to maintain an interest maintenance reserve (IMR) and asset valuation reserve (AVR), the accounting for realized capital gains and losses on sales of bonds shall be in accordance with SSAP No. 7—Asset Valuation Reserve and Interest Maintenance Reserve.
+Pursuant to SSAP No. 7, all unrealized gains and losses shall be recognized to the AVR.

-For reporting entities not required to maintain an IMR, realized gains and losses on sales of bonds shall be reported as net realized capital gains or losses in the statement of income.
-For reporting entities not required to maintain an AVR, unrealized gains and losses shall be recorded as a direct credit or charge to unassigned funds (surplus).
+For reporting entities not required to maintain an IMR and AVR, realized gains and losses on sales of bonds shall be reported as net realized capital gains or losses in the statement of income.
+Unrealized gains and losses shall be recorded as a direct credit or charge to unassigned funds (surplus).

 B. Paragraph 23: Revisions are proposed to improve existing guidance:

-An other-than-temporary(INT 06-07) impairment shall be considered to have occurred if it is probable that the reporting entity will be unable to collect all amounts due according to the contractual terms of a debt security in effect at the date of acquisition.
+An other-than-temporary(INT 06-07) impairment (OTTI) shall be considered to have occurred if it is probable that the reporting entity will be unable to collect all amounts due according to the contractual terms of a debt security in effect at the date of acquisition.
 A decline in fair value which is other-than-temporary includes situations where a reporting entity has made a decision to sell a security prior to its maturity at an amount below its carrying value.
 If it is determined that a decline in the fair value of a bond is other-than-temporary, an impairment loss shall be recognized as a realized loss equal to the entire difference between the bond’s carrying value and its fair value at the balance sheet date of the reporting period for which the assessment is made.
 The measurement of the impairment loss shall not include partial recoveries of fair value subsequent to the balance sheet date.
 For reporting entities required to maintain an AVR/IMR, the accounting for the entire amount of the realized capital loss shall be in accordance with SSAP No. 7.
-The other-than-temporary impairment loss shall be recorded entirely to either AVR or IMR (and not bifurcated between credit and non-credit components) in accordance with the annual statement instructions.
+Pursuant to this guidance, realized losses from an OTTI recognized as it is probable that the reporting entity will be unable to collect all amounts due according to the contractual terms of the debt security (credit impairment) shall be fully allocated to the AVR.
+Realized losses from an OTTI recognized as the entity has decided to sell a security prior to its maturity at an amount below its carrying value shall be fully allocated to either the IMR or AVR pursuant to the guidance in SSAP No. 7.

 C. Paragraph 37: This paragraph is specific to SVO-Identified ETFs.
 Minor reference revisions:

 37. For reporting entities required to hold an IMR and AVR reserve, realized and unrealized gains and losses for the SVO-identified bond ETF investments shall be consistent with bonds within the scope of this standard.
 With this guidance, recognition of gains/losses (and corresponding AVR/IMR impacts) will be based on the ETF, and not activity that occurs within the ETF (e.g., such as changes in the underlying bonds held within the ETF).
-Also consistent with the guidance for bonds, recognized losses from other-than temporary impairments shall be recorded entirely to either AVR or IMR (and not bifurcated between credit and non-credit components) in accordance with the annual statement instructions.
+Also consistent with the guidance for bonds, recognized losses from other-than temporary impairments shall be recorded entirely to either AVR or IMR (and not bifurcated between credit and non-credit components) in accordance with SSAP No. 7.

 SSAP No. 32—Preferred Stock